madpiano/2019-432/slides/class13/README.md

 - Here's Rafa Irizarry at SimplyStatistics.org on "[Dynamite Plots Must Die](https://simplystatistics.org/2019/02/21/dynamite-plots-must-die/)" from 2019-02-21.
 - [Ten Simple Rules for Better Figures](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833), from PLOS Computational Biology, is certainly a good place to go for general advice, if you'd like to read an article.
 - I also admire Gina Reynolds' [ggplot flipbook](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1)
+- Claus Wilke's new book [Fundamentals of Data Visualization](https://serialmentor.com/dataviz/) is definitely interesting.
+- Of course, our local Epi Book Club is reading [Data Visualization: A Practical Introduction](http://socviz.co/) and practicing with [TidyTuesday](https://github.com/rfordatascience/tidytuesday) examples.

 ### Some Tweets I've Enjoyed or Would Like to Amplify